By Sophia Manodori, MPP Tutor

 Why do we have these feelings about math?

-These sentiments are ultimately the fault of an unevolved education model that treats all students as though they learn in the same ways.
+These sentiments are ultimately symptomatic of an unevolved education model that treats all students as though they learn in the same ways.

 Math is a unique subject, because it’s the pursuit of ultimate truth.
 Whether you’re dealing with fractions, word problems, or geometry, you can pretty much expect one thing to be true: